 - Refrain from high-pressure recruitment tactics such as making multiple unsolicited contacts (3 or more), including contacts by phone, email, or in-person, and engaging in same-day recruitment and registration for the purpose of securing service member enrollments.

 Alfred State College also adheres to the National Association for College Admission Counseling’s (NACAC) code of ethics related to student recruitment, including service members and their families.
-The NACAC Code of Ethics and Professional Practices can be found here: https://www.nacacnet.org/globalassets/documents/advocacy-and-ethics/cepp/cepp_10_2019_final.pdf.
+See NACAC Code of Ethics and Professional Practices.